sandeep-revilla/CNN/README.md

 * Model predictions on chest X-ray images
-* Classification results (Normal vs Pneumonia) *Detailed results, including accuracy metrics and evaluation outputs, can be found in the project file.
+* Classification results (Normal vs Pneumonia)

+Detailed evaluation metrics and outputs can be found in the project files.

 ---